-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Requires providers to give information to students regarding a range of support services, including relating to English language, health, legal services, complaints and appeals avenues, and employment assistance (including resolving workplace issues).
-Support
+Proposed Ar MENDMENTS Support / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
+Requires providers to give i regarding a range of suppor to English language, health, and appeals avenues, and e (including resolving workpla) rt services, including relating legal services, complaints employment assistance Support

-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Requires the provider to facilitate access to learning support services, including for different modes of study such as online or distance.
-Support • Clarifies that providers must have in place a documented policy and process to manage critical incidents that could affect a student undertaking or completing the course.
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Requires the provider to facilitate access to learning support services, including for different modes of study such as online or distance.
+Support Clarifies that providers must have in place a documented policy and process to manage critical incidents that could affect a student undertaking or completing the course.
 (Note: standard 5 requires a critical incident policy and process more specific to the needs of students under 18.)
-Support • Providers must take all reasonable steps to provide a safe environment on campus and give overseas students information about how to seek assistance for and report an incident that significantly impacts on their wellbeing.
-Support transfer from student comp or for the sch PROPOSED AMENDMENTS st not knowingly enrol a student wishing to another provider's course prior to the leting six months of their principal course, pool sector, until after the first six months of the served school sector course.
-SUPPORT / DO NOT SUPPORT Support Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
-Additionally, as part of PRISMS redevelopment work, we suggest consideration of the need for a receiving provider to view date and reason if student has been cancelled within first six months.
-This will ensure the receiving provider is aware that a letter of release for transfer isn't required.
-Transfer requ ests from the student must be in writing.
+Support As noted previously, ISCA would like to clarify that schools do not need two separate critical incident policies, rather that the policy required under 6.8 has to include policies relevant to accommodation issues for younger students. • Providers must take all reasonable steps to provide a safe environment on campus and give overseas students information about how to seek assistance for and report an incident that significantly impacts on their wellbeing.
 Support